scalyr/scalyr-agent-2/tests/README.md

-Scalyr Agent 2 Smoke tests
+Scalyr Agent 2 smoke test and etc.
 =================================

 ##Settings for local testing.

-Every smoke test requires some essential environment variables to be set.
+Many test cases require some essential environment variables to be set.
 In general, CI provides it own variables, but for local testing you must provide yours.

 There is an option in root `conftest.py` file called `--test-config`.